HappyNatalie/duralib/README.md

-duralib.damage_events.placed_block: Triggers when the player places a block. duralib.damage_events.player_attacked_enemy: Triggers whenever the player attacks any entity. duralib.damage_events.player_took_damage: Triggers whenever the player takes any form of damage. duralib.damage_events.killed_enemy: Triggers whenever the player kills an entity. duralib.damage_events.tick: Triggers every tick. duralib.damage_events.custom: Triggers when called with a function.
+duralib.damage_events.placed_block: Triggers when the player places a block. duralib.damage_events.player_attacked_enemy: Triggers whenever the player attacks any entity. duralib.damage_events.enemy_attacked_player: Triggers whenever the player is attacked. duralib.damage_events.killed_enemy: Triggers whenever the player kills an entity. duralib.damage_events.tick: Triggers every tick. duralib.damage_events.custom: Triggers when called with a function.
 The function needs to be a run with a data storage that has the (event_id) tag set to work.